libremfg/rhize-docs/content/how-to/bpmn/trigger-workflows.md

 The responses for these calls have two differences:
 - For synchronous calls, the returned `JobState` should be a finished value (such as `COMPLETED` or `ABORTED`).
 Asynchronous calls likely return an in-progress status, such as `RUNNING`.
+- Synchronous calls can request the `dataJSON` field to report the entire variable context at the final node.
 - Only the synchronous call receives data in the `customResponse`.
 For details, refer to the next section.

 ### `customResponse`